P&P

 6. Candidate Experience: The Expectations Gap

-In 2026, the challenge has shifted: candidates have higher expectations, shorter patience and real-time market information.
-The risk is no longer just failing to hire the right person; it is losing them mid-process.
+The 2019 article highlighted soft skills assessment and reducing interviewer bias.
+In 2026, the challenge has shifted: candidates have higher expectations, shorter patience, and real-time market information.
+The risk is no longer just failing to hire the right person — it is losing them mid-process.

 What Candidates Prioritize in 2026